How To Buy Your First Gun

 Specific Forms of ID:

 You are proving two things with these documents - that you are who you say you are and you live where you say you live.
 This can be a bit confusing because of the specificity of the documents required.
 Things one thinks should work, don't.
 For example a Passport alone will not meet California and Federal Identification requirements (though you may, as you'll read in a moment, need one as additional ID).
 But it is what it is, and one must comply with both Federal and State requirements.
-To start with, one must have a current (not expired or suspended) CA Driver's License or a CA Identification Card that does NOT have the words "Federal Limits Apply" in the upper right-hand corner.
-If you license does have that, you will need, in addition to it, a US Passport or Birth Certificate.
+To start, one must have a current (not expired or suspended) CA Driver's License or a CA Identification Card that does NOT have the words "Federal Limits Apply" in the upper right-hand corner.
+If you license does have that, you will need, in addition, a valid US Passport or Birth Certificate.
 After that, it gets even more complicated.
-You must also have your BFSC Certificate, (which is covered in the next section), and a secondary form of address verification from their respective acceptable lists.
+You must also have your FSC Certificate, (which is covered in the next section), and a secondary form of address verification from their respective acceptable lists.
 If the address on the CDL or CID matches the address used by the purchaser on the 4473, only State requirements apply.
 If the address on the CDL or CID does NOT match the address used on the 4473, both State AND Federal requirements must be satisfied.
 The lists of acceptable documents follow, with docs that satisfy both the Feds and the State in *bold.
 These lists are comprehensive and absolute.
 It does no good to say.
 "But I have this or I have that..."
 Whatever document or documents you use MUST be from these lists!

 STATE: